lukasfri/xmlity/xmlity-derive/src/ser/Serialize.md

 <code>bool</code>
 </td>
 <td>
+Always set the prefix of the element to the prefix set in <code>preferred_prefix</code>.
 Enforce the use of the preferred prefix.
-If this is set to `true`, the preferred prefix will be used even if it there is already a prefix bound to the namespace.
+If this is set to <code>true</code>, the preferred prefix will be used even if there is already a prefix bound to the namespace.
 </td>
 </tr>
 <!--=================================================-->